Exploratory Data Analysis (EDA): Correlation Analysis

 Consider Gapminder Dataset (1704, 5)

-such tendency or relationship.
+We will now explore some indicators that capture/summarize such tendency or relationship.

-Summary/Figure \(\color{red}{\underset{\text{Visualization}}{\longleftarrow}}\) Data \(\color{blue}{\underset{\text{Correlation}}{\longrightarrow}}\) Number.
+Summary/Figure \(\color{red}{\underset{\text{Visualization}}{\longleftarrow}}\) Data \(\color{blue}{\underset{\text{Correlation}}{\longrightarrow}}\) Indicator.

 Pearson Correlation Coefficient